 Disorders of the pancreas, which can narrow the bile ducts as they pass through the pancreas

-Tumors in the pancreas Pancreatic Cancer Smoking, chronic pancreatitis, male sex, being Black, and possibly long-standing diabetes are risk factors for pancreatic cancer.
-Abdominal pain, weight loss, jaundice, and vomiting are some... read more , gallbladder, or bile ducts Tumors of the Bile Ducts and Gallbladder Tumors, both noncancerous and cancerous, within the bile ducts or gallbladder are rare.
+Tumors in the pancreas Pancreatic Cancer Smoking, chronic pancreatitis, obesity, and exposure to certain chemicals are risk factors for pancreatic cancer.
+Abdominal pain, weight loss, jaundice, and vomiting are some typical symptoms... read more , gallbladder, or bile ducts Tumors of the Bile Ducts and Gallbladder Tumors, both noncancerous and cancerous, within the bile ducts or gallbladder are rare.
 Ultrasonography or MRI/MRCP can usually detect a tumor in the bile ducts or gallbladder.
 These cancers... read more

 If the bile ducts are blocked, the gallbladder may become inflamed (cholecystitis Cholecystitis Cholecystitis is inflammation of the gallbladder, usually resulting from a gallstone blocking the cystic duct.
 Typically, people have abdominal pain, fever, and nausea.
 Ultrasonography can usually... read more ).